AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

 - **Load and enforce full ADAS governance**
   - Load `.ai/00_ai-entry-point-meta-rules.md`, `adas-config.json`, **all Core Domains 01–15** (including Mode-Aware Addenda), all `web-app` profile overrides (03, 04, 06, 12), and all relevant `.local` files.
-  - Load ADRs (Domain 11) and Feature Ledger entries (Domain 09) relevant to the task.
+  - Load ADRs (Domain 11), Feature Ledger entries (Domain 09), and Status (Domain 08) relevant to the task.
+  - Prefer compiled artifacts:
+    - **Compiled profile** for `web-app` Heavy Mode (this file) for Core+Profile.
+    - **Compiled project briefing** for Heavy Mode for Core+Profile+`.local`.

 - **Architectural changes allowed**
-  - You may re-architect: new layers, reorganized modules, route restructuring, improved boundaries, as long as invariants and security are preserved or strengthened.
+  - You may re-architect: introduce new layers, reorganize modules/folders, adjust routing, and perform large refactors, as long as:
-  - Large refactors are allowed when justified and traceable.
+    - Security and invariants are preserved or strengthened.
+    - Changes are documented (ADRs, `.local` updates where appropriate).

 - **New dependencies allowed**
   - You may add or replace dependencies when they:
-    - Fit within the `web-app` stack constraints (permitted stack groups + project Stack Profile).
+    - Fit within the **permitted web-app stack groups** and the project’s Stack Profile.
+    - Are maintained and compatible with the existing stack.
     - Do not introduce security risks or violate ADAS rules.
   - You must explain why the dependency is needed and how it aligns with Domain 03 and ADRs.

 - **ADRs may be created**
-  - For significant decisions (architecture, stack, security, workflow, major product changes), **draft ADRs** using the standard template.
+  - For significant decisions (architecture, stack, security, workflow, product vision), **draft ADRs** using the standard template and store them under `docs/ADRS/` (or project-specific ADR path).
-  - You may propose ADRs that **supersede** older ones, clearly marking relationships.
+  - Explicitly mark when new ADRs **supersede** older ones.

 - **Significant new features permitted**
-  - You may design and implement new features, routes, modules, DB schemas, and auth/role logic, as long as they respect security and architectural rules.
+  - You may design and implement new features, routes, modules, DB schemas, and auth/role logic, as long as they respect security and architectural rules and are covered by tests.

 - **Must maintain security, invariants, and ADAS correctness**
-  - You must **never** weaken security invariants or non-overridable domains.
+  - Never weaken security or violate non-overridable domains.
   - Any change that touches security, invariants, or architecture must be explicitly reasoned about and tested.

 - **Must document reasoning and traceability**
   - For major changes, provide:
-    - Clear rationale tied to Domains (03, 04, 06, 10, 11, 12, 15).
+    - Clear rationale tied to Domains (03, 04, 06, 10, 11, 12, 14, 15).
     - References to or drafts of ADRs.
-    - Notes on updates to `.local`, Feature Ledger, and Status (Domains 08–09).
+    - Notes on updates to `.local`, Feature Ledger, and Status.

 ---

 # 3. Effective Domain Rules (Profile-Adjusted)

-This section merges **Core Domains**, **Profile Overrides**, and **Docs** into the final form.

-Each subsection must present the **project-relevant, mode-aware version** of the domain.

----

 ## 3.1 Domain 01 — AI Entry Point & Meta-Rules

-- **How AI helpers initialize**
-  - Load `.ai/00_ai-entry-point-meta-rules.md` first; extract:
+- **Initialization & loading order**
+  1. Load `.ai/00_ai-entry-point-meta-rules.md`:
-    - `ADAS_CORE_VERSION` (must match or be compatible with Core 1.1.0).
+     - Read `ADAS_CORE_VERSION` (must be compatible with Core 1.1.0), `ADAS_PROFILE` (`web-app`), list of `.local` overrides, ADAS repo reference, and project flags.
-    - `ADAS_PROFILE` (here: `web-app`).
-    - List of `.local` overrides.
-    - ADAS repo reference and project flags.
-  - Load `adas-config.json` to discover:
+  2. Load `adas-config.json`:
-    - Core domains root (`domains/core`).
+     - Core domains root: `domains/core`.
-    - Profile domains root (`domains/profiles/web-app`).
+     - Profile domains root: `domains/profiles/web-app`.
-    - Which domains the profile overrides (`03`, `04`, `06`, `12`).
+     - Profile overrides: Domains `03`, `04`, `06`, `12`.
-    - Non-overridable domains (`01`, `07`, `11`, `14`, `15`).
+     - Non-overridable domains: `01`, `07`, `11`, `14`, `15`.
      - Default profile and starter metadata.
+  3. Determine mode (here: Heavy) using `adas-usage-modes.md` and task scope.
+  4. Load ADAS according to Heavy Mode rules (full Core+Profile+`.local` + ADRs + Feature Ledger).

-- **Where ADAS lives (global + local)**
+- **Where ADAS lives**
   - Core Domains: `domains/core/Domain <##> - <name> - Specification.md` (+ Mode-Aware Addenda where present).
   - Profile overrides: `domains/profiles/web-app/Domain <##> - <name> (web-app).md`.
-  - Project `.local` overlays: `.ai/NN_<short-name>.local.md`.
+  - Project `.local` overlays: `.ai/<##>_<short-name>.local.md`.
-  - ADRs: `docs/ADRS/` (or project-specific path defined in Domain 11 `.local`).
+  - ADRs: `docs/ADRS/` (or overridden path in Domain 11 `.local`).
-  - Docs: `/docs/*.md` (informational, non-governance; must not define binding rules).
+  - Docs: `/docs/*.md` (informational only; must not define binding rules).
-  - Starter templates: `/starters/web-app/.ai/`.
+  - Starters: `/starters/web-app/.ai/`.
   - Config: `adas-config.json` at repo root.

-- **Precedence model**
+- **Precedence model (critical)**
-  - Enforce this strict order:
+  - Enforce:
     1. **Core Domains** (global; some non-overridable).
     2. **Profile Domains** (`web-app` overrides for 03, 04, 06, 12).
     3. **Project `.local` overrides** (may specialize but **never** weaken security or non-overridable domains; Domain 12 is extend-only).
     4. **User request** (only if consistent with 1–3).

-- **Profiles + modes override behavior**
+- **Profiles + modes**
-  - Profile `web-app` specializes Domains 03, 04, 06, 12 with web-app defaults and permitted stack groups.
+  - `web-app` profile specializes Domains 03, 04, 06, 12 with stack-neutral but web-app-focused rules.
-  - Heavy Mode requires loading **full specs** (not just summaries) for all Domains, including Mode-Aware Addenda (02, 05, 07–13).
+  - Heavy Mode requires loading **full specs** for all Domains and Mode-Aware Addenda (02, 05, 07–13).
-  - Use compiled artifacts when available:
-    - Prefer the **compiled profile** for `web-app` Heavy Mode (this file) for Core+Profile.
-    - Prefer a **compiled project briefing** for Heavy Mode for Core+Profile+`.local`.

-- **Project `.local` overlays**
+- **`.local` overlays**
-  - `.local` files may:
+  - May:
-    - Tighten constraints (e.g., stricter testing, additional security rules, narrower stack choices).
+    - Tighten constraints (e.g., stricter testing, narrower stack choices, additional security rules).
-    - Document project-specific deviations from profile defaults.
+    - Document project-specific architecture, workflow, and naming conventions.
-  - They **must not**:
+  - Must not:
-    - Weaken security (Domain 12 is extend-only) or non-overridable domains.
+    - Relax security (Domain 12) or contradict non-overridable domains.
-    - Contradict ADAS precedence; if they do, you must flag and treat Core/Profile as authoritative.
+    - Break precedence; if they do, treat Core/Profile as authoritative and flag the conflict.

-- **Rules for reading ADAS context**
+- **Reading ADAS context (Heavy Mode)**
-  - In Heavy Mode, load:
+  - Load:
-    - All Core Domains 01–15 (specs + Mode-Aware Addenda).
+    - All Core Domains 01–15 + Mode-Aware Addenda.
     - All `web-app` profile overrides (03, 04, 06, 12).
-    - All relevant `.local` files (especially 03, 04, 06, 07, 10, 11, 12, 14, 15).
+    - All relevant `.local` files (especially 02–04, 05–07, 10–12, 14–15).
     - ADRs and Feature Ledger entries relevant to the task.
   - If required ADAS files are missing or malformed:
     - Warn the user, explain impact, and either:
-      - Proceed cautiously with Core + Profile rules, or
+      - Proceed cautiously using Core+Profile rules, or
-      - Ask for correction before high-risk changes.
+      - Request correction before high-risk changes.

 - **Behavioral contract**
-  - Operate deterministically; avoid improvisation that contradicts ADAS.
+  - Operate deterministically; never improvise against ADAS.
-  - Stay within the scope of the task but consider system-wide impact when needed.
+  - Consider system-wide impact when necessary, but stay within the user’s intent.
   - Be transparent about architecture, security, and ADAS-compliance decisions, especially when refusing or proposing ADRs.
-  - Default to server-side or backend execution for security-sensitive logic unless profile/project rules explicitly allow client-side behavior.
+  - Default to server-side/back-end execution for security-sensitive logic unless project rules explicitly allow client-side behavior.

 ---